 - Private parking for 1 car

 - Garden furniture and barbecue

 - Full oil-fired CH

-You step straight into this lovely living area with the kitchen to the left and the back door to the garden to the right.
+You step straight into this lovely living-area with the kitchen to the left and the back door to the garden on the right.

-The kingsized bed is sure to give you the best night's sleep after all that fresh air.
+The king-size bed is sure to give you the best night's sleep after all that fresh air.

 The cottage has a lovely balance of contemporary and antique furnishings giving it plenty of welcoming character.

 Looking back towards the front door, with the stairs leading up to the mezzanine level with the bedroom and shower-room.

 This is the west facing side of the cottage where the patio and garden are.